the1lab/1lab/src/Cat/Displayed/Instances/Externalisation.lagda.md

 # Externalisation of internal categories

-Every [internal category] in $\cB$ gives rise to a fibration over $\cB$, known as the *externalisation* of the internal category.
+Every [internal category] in $\cB$ gives rise to a fibration over $\cB$, known as the *externalisation* of an internal category.

 [internal category]: Cat.Internal.Base.html